Ithaca Times cited comments by Richard Green of the USC Lusk Center about the role of airports in a region’s economic development.

 Los Angeles Times quoted Richard Green of the USC Lusk Center about the potential impact of Saudi officials liquidating U.S. real estate holdings.
 Through Kingdom Holding, the prince enjoys ownership in some of the world’s most prestigious properties and businesses.
 It has a majority interest in the Savoy Hotel in London, a controlling interest in…

 Raphael Bostic, the Bedrosian Chair in Governance joined Delia Fernandez (certified financial planner with Fernandez Financial Advisory in Los Alamitos), and Chris Thornberg (founding partner of Beacon Economics) on KPCC-FM’s “Take Two.”
 They discussed how the California economy may be affected by President-elect Donald Trump’s policies.
 Bostic said: “As you’ve heard throughout this whole conversation: we don’t…

 KPCC-FM’s “AirTalk” quoted Bedrosian Chair in Governance Raphael Bostic about the impact of Donald Trump and Hillary Clinton’s economic plans on Los Angeles’ middle class.

-Last year the Bedrosian Center started a new initiative called Policy at the Playhouse as a way to discuss and explore public policy and governance through the lens of art and culture.
-Artists have often called out and wrestled with politics, leadership and pressing social issues in ways that have as much impact as policy…
+by Donnajean Ward Last year the Bedrosian Center started a new initiative called Policy at the Playhouse as a way to discuss and explore public policy and governance through the lens of art and culture.
+Artists have often called out and wrestled with politics, leadership and pressing social issues in ways that have as much impact…